How to Write an Alliance Agreement?

 4. Implement Methods to Resolve Possible Disputes

-If major issues arises between you and your business partner, it's important to resolve it immediately to avoid further consequences which might lead to huge financial losses.
-You can implement that if ever major issues arises, it'll be resolved at court in front of a judge.
-But the best method to resolve business disputes is through mediation and arbitration.
+If major issues arise between you and your business partner, it's important to resolve it immediately to avoid further consequences which might lead to huge financial losses.
+You can implement that if ever major issues arise, it'll be resolved at court in front of a judge.
+But the best method to resolve business disputes is through mediation and arbitration through a resolution agreement.

 5. Proofread and Review